 - Possible allergic reactions

-- Less standardized drug concentrations
+- Less standardized active ingredient concentrations

 - Not equally effective against all types of bacteria